 |Included||All components, protective case|

-What’s great about this filter is that it takes older fridges into account, and isn’t just for more modern dispensers.
-It uses a coconut and carbon filter and can purify more than 700 liters of water in its lifetime.
-Durability is impressive too — this model will last six months.
+Aquacrest took older fridges into account when designing this filter, so it isn’t only for modern dispensers.
+It uses a coconut and carbon filter and can purify more than 700 liters of water over the course of its life.
+Its durability is also impressive — this model should last six months.

-This fridge filter tackles chlorine to improve the taste and odor of your water.
-You’ll get crisp, clean, cold water.
-We recommend it if instant, refreshing hydration is what you’re after, as it demands little maintenance after set-up.
+This refrigerator filter removes chlorine to improve the taste and odor of your water.
+You will be able to enjoy clean, cold water.
+We recommend it if you want refreshing water effortlessly, as it requires very little maintenance after installation.

-Some fridge filters are made with brand-specific models in mind.
-This one fits a variety of models, some of which are older and otherwise might not have compatible filters.
-It won’t fit every single fridge, but it’s worth looking into you if you’re struggling to find an exact filter your fridge.
+Some fridge filters are brand-specific.
+However, this one fits a variety of models, including some that are older and often don’t have compatible filters.
+It won’t fit every fridge out there, but it is worth investigating if you’re struggling to find a filter for your fridge.

-Chlorine won’t make it through the coconut and carbon filter included in this system (4).
-Your water will taste and smell better, and your health could improve too.
-We recommend this for healthier hydration, especially in the warmer months when cold water will hit the spot.
+Chlorine won’t make it past this system’s coconut and carbon filter.
+Your water will taste and smell better, and it can also benefit your health.
+We recommend this filter for healthier hydration, especially during the summer months when cold water is more important.

 Won’t Connect to Every Fridge

-It’s considered a universal model, but there’s still a list of compatible fridges, so check this before you buy.
-Even if it fits unlisted models, it might not work as effectively as it should.
+Although this is considered a universal model, there is still a list of compatible fridges to check before you buy.
+It could also fit some unlisted models, but it might not work as effectively as with the listed models.

 |Filter||Coconut and carbon|